bazelbuild/rules_scala/docs/phase_scalafmt.md

 ```
 to check the format (without modifying source code).

-The extension provides default configuration, but there are 2 ways to use custom configuration.
+The extension provides default configuration, but there are 2 ways to use custom configuration
  - Put `.scalafmt.conf` at root of your workspace
  - Pass `.scalafmt.conf` in via `config` attribute